abrahamhurtado/my-react-boilerplate-deprecated/README.md

 - Support for ES201X with Babel 6.

-- Webpack configs and Express server ready for development and production.
+- Express server and Webpack configs for development and production.

 - CSS Modules and PostCSS for CSS greatness.

-- Support for Hot Module Replacement will be added to this boilerplate as soon as the new version of ```babel-plugin-react-transform``` is released.
+- Hot Reloading for both React components and CSS Modules for the best developer experience! (+ nodemon for server-side-only code)

 ## Scripts